 Growth Marketing Stack: Zero Dollar

-Free technology to conduct marketing was the new approach by Zero Dollar.
-9 categories are common for any business.
+Free technology to conduct growth marketing was put into a simplistic grahpic and is also the new approach by Zero Dollar.
+9 categories are common for every business.

 Marketing Flex / Org Stack: Reduxio

 Reduxio’s diagram is one of the most elaborate ones.

 3 main circles makeup the marketing tools graphic below with areas of focus:

 - Product and Design